vinaykurakula07/DevOps-Training/README.md

 # DevOps-WebApp project integrated with CI model
 # Added more lines of code
 -------------------------------
-DevOps--WebApp for maven web app projects
+DevOps---WebApp for maven web app projects

 ## By: Devops